jdegand/shoppingify-firebase/README.md

 # Shoppingify Firebase

 This is a reworking of a legacy DevChallenges project I completed with [React](https://github.com/jdegand/shoppingify-frontend).
-I may be able to reuse some CSS styling from that project or I may start from scratch.

 ## Built With